McModknower/knowrob/README.md

 The files are loaded from the specified paths, if these are provided as relative paths, KnowRob will attempt to resolve them relative to source, home, or installation directories.

-For more information about storage backends, please refer to the [Backends](src/storage/README.md) documentation, and for more information about reasoning, please refer to the [Reasoner](src/reasoner/README.md) documentation.
+For more information about storage backends, please refer to the [Triple Store](src/storage/README.md) documentation, and for more information about reasoning, please refer to the [Reasoner](src/reasoner/README.md) documentation.
 Additional examples of configuration files can be found in the `settings` and `tests` directories.